aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 ### Topics Covered

-By the end of this lab, you will be able to to:
+By the end of this lab, you will be able to:

 * Understand the usage of the `DependsOn` [resource attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html) to explicitly define resource creation order.
 * Learn how to use `Ref` and `Fn::GetAtt` [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) to automatically create dependencies between resources you describe in a template.